Watch a full 75

 Pure Celtic influences lingered longer on the western fringes of Europe, especially in areas that were never brought firmly under Roman control, such as Ireland, Scotland, and the Brittany region of northwestern France.
 In these areas, Samhain was abandoned only when the local people converted to Christianity during the early Middle Ages, a period that lasted from the 5th to the 15th century.
 The Roman Catholic Church often incorporated modified versions of older religious traditions in order to win converts.
 For example, Pope Gregory IV sought to replace Samhain with All Saints' Day in 835.
 All Souls' Day, closer in spirit to Samhain and modern Halloween, was first instituted at a French monastery in 998 and quickly spread throughout Europe.
 Folk observances linked to these Christian holidays, including Halloween, thus preserved many of the ancient Celtic customs associated with Samhain.

 So we see that the roots of this festival are found to be in demonic idolatry.
 Some Christians tried to "Christianize" it to appease the idolaters, but who really converted who in this situation?
 It seems to me that it was the idolaters that converted the Christians!
 Believers are supposed to set the standard, not imitate the world and have a "Christian" version of everything like we see is so common today.
-In an age where there are Christian rock stars, Christian comedians and even Christian magicians, is it any surprise that the Fathers of mainstream Christianity did such a thing?

 Does Yahweh say that it is alright to observe the pagan festivals as long as we are honoring Him?
 Notice carefully what he said to the Israelites before they entered the promised land;